 – give away to charity (don’t throw anything in the bin, even broken clothes can be re-used or appreciated by someone)

-– sell on Ebay or cheap to friends FB (the stuff with a little bit of a value, vintage)
+– sell on Ebay or Marketplace (the stuff with a little bit of a value, vintage etc).

 the DIY or mend it-pile